Pilgrims Choice: History

 Pilgrims Choice was founded by David Hardisty, the founder of North Downs Dairy, in 1985, and was bought by the Irish Dairy Board in 1997.
-The company's brand name comes from the route known as Pilgrims' Way, which Hardisty drove down daily on his way to Wincanton.

 The brand Pilgrims Choice was launched onto the retail market in 1999 as a pre-packaged cheese in its trademark black packaging.
 Pilgrims Choice Farmhouse Vintage Extra Mature then became Britain's fastest growing Protected Designated Origin West Country farmhouse cheddar brand, with sales of more than £20 million by the year 2000.

-In 2014, Pilgrims Choice partnered with Britain’s Got Talent to launch the ‘Make The Pilgrims Choice’ campaign.
-The campaign gave viewers the chance to vote for contestants that didn't get through the first round of auditions by visiting the company's website and casting their vote.
+In 2014, Pilgrims Choice partnered with the television show Britain's Got Talent to launch the ‘Make The Pilgrims Choice’ campaign.
+The campaign gave viewers the chance to vote for contestants that did not get through the first round of auditions by visiting the company's website and casting their vote.

 In September 2020, it was announced that Ornua would revamp Pilgrims Choice cheese blocks with a plastic-saving eco-friendly pack format.

 In July 2022, Pilgrims Choice launched a 10-second TV advertising campaign targeting gastronomes on Food Network, as well as Discovery+ and YouTube.
-The campaign also included a recipe partnership with the online cooking platform Mob Kitchen.

 In October 2022, it was announced that Simon Ball was appointed by Ornua as the managing director of Ornua Foods.